 Draft a few key questions

-Decide what elements in your service are necessary to get feedback on the experience, and eliminate the rest
+What elements in your service are necessary to get the desired feedback?
+Keep these elements and eliminate the rest